By its very definition, non-verbal communication refers to the type of communication that does not use words.

 It is said that bodies don’t lie and body language, therefore, tells the truth.
 If you are tired, you can’t sit erect; if you are sleepless, your eyes tend to shut or if you are bored, you tend to yawn.
 Skilful communicators can express themselves in many ways as long as they are conscious of the fact that various parts of the body may intentionally or otherwise carry a message.

+Similarly, a keen listener or an observer carries and makes sense from the body expressions as well.
+Facial expressions, eye movements and the state of the eyes and the variety and intensity of the human voice can and do convey different meanings.
+Innocence, anger, wonder, shock, grief, terror, indifference, seriousness, friendliness, approval, disapproval, exasperation and many other feelings can be expressed through body language.
 In some professions, where the facial and body expressions are important, they are consciously cultivated.
 Let us consider drama artists, movie stars, actors and people in show business.
 The success of their performance often depends on their ability to cultivate and display a wide range of expressions as the situation demands.
 The head, the gait, the walk, the carriage are also various facets of body language.